The 2019 World Space Forum has concluded. Information on the 2020 World Space Forum will be forthcoming.

 The year 2018 was exciting for the international community, with the United Nations Office for Outer Space Affairs (UNOOSA) hosting UNISPACE+50, which celebrated the 50 th anniversary of the United Nations Conference on Exploration and Peaceful Uses of Outer Space (UNISPACE).
 The event brought over 800 participants from all over the world together in Vienna, including representatives from over 30 space agencies.
 A key policy outcome of UNISPACE+50 was the international community's agreement, endorsed by the United Nations General Assembly (A/RES/73/91), to establish a Space2030 agenda.
 The Space2030 agenda is envisioned as a comprehensive strategy for reaffirming and strengthening the contribution of space activities and technologies to the achievement of global agendas such as the 2030 Agenda for Sustainable Development, the Paris Agreement and the Sendai Framework for Disaster Risk Reduction.

 The working language of WSF is English.

 A WSF 2019 poster exhibit was organized to allow speakers and participants to present and exchange ideas and initiatives.
-The posters will be grouped by subject and authors will be invited to accompany their respective posters during specific 'poster sessions' according to the schedule in the programme.
-Please indicate in your application if your are interested in participating in the poster exhibition.
+The posters were grouped by subject and authors were invited to accompany their respective posters during specific 'poster sessions' according to the schedule in the programme.

 The United Nations Office for Outer Space Affairs (UNOOSA), the Federal Ministry of the Republic of Austria Transport, Innovation and Technology (BMVIT) the European Space Agency (ESA), Federal Ministry of the Republic of Austria for Europe, Integration and Foreign Affairs (BMEIA), Austrian Research Promotion Agency (FFG), the City of Vienna.
 Sponsorship of the Forum is open to other interested entities.